 So in naming generic infrastructure functions, we need to maintain a precarious balance between terms that are too familiar, and terms that are too alien.
 Have the community succeeded in this?
-Maybe you can have a look for yourself, and if you think you can help us improve, feel free to drop me a line.
+Maybe you can have a look for yourself.
 And since the vocabulary is published under a Creative Commons license, you are free to use it as you see fit.

 SUBSCRIBE TO BIZZDESIGN'S BLOG